idelfonsog2/idelfonsog2.github.io/README.md

 `Thread Safe` code is the one you can call from other threads without having to worry about two functions invoking that memory location at the same time.

-We no longer have to **hope and pray** on Third-party SDKs to documented this vital piece of information and the develoepers spending days if no weeks debugging the `init` method of the SDK.
+We no longer have to rely on the **hope and pray method** of the Third-party SDKs documentation for this vital piece of information and the develoepers spending days if no weeks debugging the `init` method of the SDK.

 "..not to worry about where is been executed?"

-You must read: [Introducing Swift Distributed Actors](https://www.swift.org/blog/distributed-actors/) and watch Konrad's talk
+You must read: [Introducing Swift Distributed Actors](https://www.swift.org/blog/distributed-actors/) and watch Konrad's talk below

 <iframe width="350" height="350" src="https://www.youtube.com/embed/7yu6mEq8R2Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**NOTE:** All these readings, side projects, and continuous training is part of my ongoing learning of server-side swift development.

 ---